helenamrusso/Carnitines_library_manuscript/README.md

 ## Repository Contents

 ### `Figures/`
-This folder contains the R scripts used to generate all figures and supplementary figures in the manuscript, along with the input tables and source data for each of them.
+This folder contains the scripts used to generate all figures and supplementary figures in the manuscript, along with the input tables and source data for each of them.

 ### `Data_processing_MZmine/`
 This folder contains all MZmine batch files used to pre-process the metabolomics data discussed in this manuscript.
-All output files (feature quantification table, CSV; MS/MS spectra, MGF) used as input for Feature-Based Molecular Networking (FBMN) via GNPS2 are also available here.

 ### `Supplementary Tables/`
 This folder contains all supplementary tables referenced in the manuscript, provided as .csv files.